Unlocking Taiwan's transit market: challenges and opportunities. November 12, 2024

 The good news?

-We anticipate that specifications to support PIN entry will be released in PCI CPoC™ in 2022.
+Specifications to support PIN entry was released in PCI MPoC™ in 2022.
 In the meantime, apps in development have to follow the security requirements defined by the schemes.
 So any apps in development now should have this in their roadmap if not yet implemented.

 Finally, SoftPOS solutions without shielding application technologies are potentially vulnerable to attack, and payment processing data can be exposed.
 SoftPOS solutions cannot benefit from the hardware-backed security foundations that legacy POS devices can.